 *These side effects can be reversed with adjustments of the device

-DBS is a surgical treatment option for patients with movement disorders whose symptoms cannot be treated with medication or physical therapy.
+DBS is a surgical treatment option for patients with movement disorders, epilepsy and neuropsychiatric disorders whose symptoms cannot be treated with medication or physical therapy.
 It offers a chance at a better quality of life for those impacted by various types of neurological conditions.

 Unlike other surgical options, DBS doesn’t cause any permanent damage to the brain.
 The stimulator can be turned off at any time without long-term consequences.
 Electrical stimulation is also adjustable to the patient’s condition.

 Patients typically stay in the hospital 1 to 2 days following the DBS procedure.
-Most patients go home the same day their battery is placed.
 Your stitches or staples will be removed 10 to 14 days after surgery.